 See also a great rear view photo (500K JPEG) of the presidential party, showing the crowd filling open windows and rooftops, despite the chilly 50°F (10°C) weather.
 (3)

-The first float in the procession was labelled "In God We Trust", and along with a special church service held prior to the parade, and a prayer spoken by Eisenhower during his inauguration ceremony, it was intended to illustrate the importance he placed on religion in affairs of state.
+On Tuesday, the first float in the procession was labelled "In God We Trust", and along with a special church service held prior to the parade, and a prayer spoken by Eisenhower during his inauguration ceremony, it was intended to illustrate the importance he placed on religion in affairs of state.
 (7) On the sides were the words "Freedom of Worship", with illustrations of different religions.
 The central structure was designed so it could be interpreted as a church or a mosque.
 (8)

 See also a color image (40K JPEG) of the float and the CJ-3B pulling it, taken from a home movie shot by the late Roderick Cox of Bethesda MD.
 (9)